 In October 2019, American Airlines introduced its new SimplyMiles program.
 Similar to Amex Offers or Chase Offers, SimplyMiles is designed to let AAdvantage members earn miles on purchases made with any Mastercard.

 SimplyMiles offers some nice options to collect (and stack) AA miles on a range of purchases.
-With travel slowed to a crawl these days, I'm taking a closer look at all of my earning opportunities.
+With travel not back to what it used to be, I'm taking a closer look at all of my earning opportunities.
 Here is a closer look at SimplyMiles.

 What is SimplyMiles?

 SimplyMiles offers users opportunities to earn American Airlines miles through in-store and online purchases.
 Like offers from American Express and Chase for select cardholders, SimplyMiles offers a rotating selection of partnerships with stores, restaurants, and service providers.
 SimplyMiles members simply select an offer to “add to card”.
 Then you'll earn miles once a qualifying transaction is completed.